NKim123/CharterWeb/README.md

   - **Todo**: Tide and moon phase integration
   - **Todo**: Season-specific advice and timing
   - **Todo**: Local guide and charter recommendations
+  - **Todo**: When the user drops a point in the map, provide a brief fishing summary of the area

 - [ ] **Social Features**
   - **Todo**: Trip sharing with other users